ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 struct {
     DpMechanism dp_mechanism;
-    select (DpConfig.dp_mechanism) {
+    uint16_t length; /* length in bytes of the next field */ select (DpConfig.dp_mechanism) {
         case none: Empty;
     }
 } DpConfig;
 ~~~

+Field `DpConfig.length` is set to the length of the remainder of the structure,
+which includes the parameters specific to the DP mechanism.
+This ensures the
+structure can be parsed even if `DpConfig.dp_pmechanism` is not recognized.

 > OPEN ISSUE: Should spell out definition of `DpConfig` for various differential
 > privacy mechanisms and parameters.
 See issue